 The Owens Falls Sanctuary

-Access to The Owens Falls Sanctuary, known to some as Jackson Falls or Mother Falls, has always been limited, but once the land is protected, the preserve will be open for all to enjoy.
-There will be a trail system for hiking and snowshoeing, and new benches will allow visitors to enjoy a quiet moment in nature.
-The Land Conservancy will bring visitors to participate in nature hikes and environmental programs, and ensure the property is carefully stewarded for future generations.
+Access to The Owens Falls Sanctuary, known to some as Jackson Falls or Mother Falls, has always been limited, but now that the land is protected, the preserve is open for all to enjoy.

-Creating this preserve will benefit residents and visitors alike.
 Few places are as serene as Owens Falls.
-The breathtaking views of the forest and the falls are a magnificent backdrop for a hike or a snowshoeing adventure.
-The preserve will be a wellness resource for the community where people of all ages can enjoy year-round recreational outdoors.
-It will be a place where people can come to be immersed in the wild and to learn about our natural world.
+The breathtaking views of the forest and the falls are a magnificent backdrop for a walk or a snowshoeing adventure.
+The preserve is now a wellness resource for the community, where people of all ages can enjoy year-round recreational outdoors.
+It is a place where people can be immersed in the wild and to learn about our natural world.

 Owens Falls’ incredible waterfalls, headwater forests, wooded wetlands, and vernal pools are home to many rare and declining plants and animals.
-This includes migratory songbirds like the brilliantly colored Cape May warbler and scarlet tanager.
-It also includes frogs and salamanders who need the wetlands and vernal pools to live and breed.
-Protecting their habitats is vital to their survival.
+Migratory songbirds like the brilliantly colored Cape May warbler and scarlet tanager can be found singing in the trees.
+Frogs and salamanders are frequently spotted in the Sanctuary’s woodland pools and wetlands.
+Protecting their habitat is vital to their survival.